 Legoland Florida's first two hotel ventures have been so successful, parent company Merlin Entertainments Group is planning to build at least two more hotels at the Winter Haven resort by 2024.

 "We want to expand accommodations," General Manager Adrian Jones told GrowthSpotter on Friday.
 "It’s absolutely integral to our development.
 One reason is it reduces volatility because people pre-book, plus it’s a more immersive experience."

 Jones, general manager of the theme park since before its opening in 2011, was promoted to a divisional director position in June, overseeing all of Merlin's North America attractions.
-He outlined the company's expansion plans during the Florida CCIM I-4 Commercial Corridor Conference.
+He outlined the company's expansion plans during the I-4 Commercial Corridor Conference at Florida Polytechnic University.

 Legoland has also invested heavily to expand on-site accommodations, opening the five-story, 152-room Legoland Hotel in 2015.
-The park doubled its room county this year with the opening of Legoland Beach Retreat.
+The park doubled its room count this year with the opening of Legoland Beach Retreat.

 Jones said both hotels average 92 percent occupancy and have been a key factor in the success of the resort.
 He said Merlin spent $100 million to build the theme park at the former Cypress Gardens site.

 "The infrastructure was already there, and let's be honest, the price was right," he said.

 Merlin so far has realized a 27-percent ROI at Legoland Florida.
 "The most important thing there is the hotel," he said.
 "The hotel changed the business.
 We're racing to get as many rooms as we can."